Alan Rhody

 Brett Kelly

 Brett is originally from Monticello, FL.
-His musical journey started with his band 19 South performing in Tallahassee and the Panhandle area.
+His musical journey started with his band 19 South, performing in Tallahassee and the Panhandle area.
 BK has been a regular performer at Monticello’s Southern Music Rising Festival.
-He is a familiar face to Port St Joe.
-He has performed at the Haughty Heron where he opened for Billy Dean, and at the Scallop Festival where he opened for Aaron Tippin.
+He is a familiar face in Port St Joe.
+He has performed at the Haughty Heron where he opened for Billy Dean, and at the Scallop Festival, where he opened for Aaron Tippin.
 He was an emerging artist at a previous Blast.

 Brian White